 1. Central systems are responsible for belief fixation.
 2. Belief fixation is isotropic and Quinean.
 3. Isotropic and Quinean processes cannot be carried out by informationally encapsulated systems.
 Hence (from 2 and 3): 4.
 Belief fixation cannot be carried out by an informationally encapsulated system.
 But: 5.
 Modular systems are informationally encapsulated.
 Hence (from 4 and 5): 6.
 Belief fixation cannot be carried out by a modular system.
 Hence (from 1 and 6): 7.
 Central systems are not modular.

 The argument here contains two terms that call for explication, both of which relate to the notion of confirmation holism in the philosophy of science.
 The term ‘isotropic’ refers to the epistemic interconnectedness of beliefs in the sense that “everything that the scientist knows is, in principle, relevant to determining what else he ought to believe.
 In principle, our botany constrains our astronomy, if only we could think of ways to make them connect” (Fodor, 1983, p.
 105).
-Antony (2003) presents a striking case of this sort of long-range interdisciplinary cross-talk in the sciences, between astronomy and archaeology; Carruthers (2006, pp. 356–357) furnishes another nice example, this time linking solar physics and evolutionary theory.
+Antony (2003) presents a striking case of this sort of long-range interdisciplinary cross-talk in the sciences, between astronomy and archaeology; Carruthers (2006, pp. 356–357) furnishes another nice example, linking solar physics and evolutionary theory.

 A second dimension of confirmation holism is that confirmation is ‘Quinean’, meaning that: